Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Introduction

 The discovery and design of materials requires the prediction of structural and functional properties for a given atomic structure and chemical composition.
 Density functional theory (DFT) enables accurate quantum mechanical simulations of the interatomic interaction and therefore became a standard tool in materials science.
 As the computational effort of DFT calculations is considerable and rises rapidly with system size, systematic searches for desired materials properties are often limited to small subsets of atomic structures and chemical compositions.
 Coarser models are required for searching large parameter spaces faster than DFT.
 These may be obtained from data analysis of DFT or experimental data sets (see e.g. Refs.~\cite{0022-3719-19-3-002,doi:10.1021/acs.chemmater.5b04299}) or a direct simplification of DFT.
 The tight-binding (TB) bond model~\cite{0022-3719-21-1-007,PhysRevB.84.214114,0965-0393-23-7-074004} is derived from a systematic coarse-graining of DFT by a second order expansion of the DFT functional with respect to the charge density and provides a robust and physically intuitive description of the interatomic bond.

 TB models can be divided largely in two complementary groups, broad models to rationalize chemical and structural trends and specific parameterizations for modeling particular materials.
-Prominent representatives of the first group are the rectangular $d$-band model~\cite{PETTIFOR198743} and canonical TB models~\cite{PhysRevB.17.1209,harrison,Turchi-91,0953-8984-3-5-001} that have been successfully applied for qualitative analysis (see e.g. Refs.~\cite{0953-8984-3-5-001, PhysRevLett.53.1080, PhysRevB.72.144105, Hammerschmidt-08-2, PhysRevB.83.224116}) and as the basis of machine-learning descriptors~\cite{1812.00085}, but cannot be employed for quantitative predictions.
-Examples of the second group include parameterizations of the NRL-TB formalism~\cite{0953-8984-15-10-201}, density functional tight-binding (DFTB)~\cite{PhysRevB.51.12947, PhysRevB.58.7260}, or the GFN-xTB method~\cite{doi:10.1021/acs.jctc.7b00118}.
+Prominent representatives of the first group are the rectangular $d$-band model~\cite{PETTIFOR198743} and canonical TB models~\cite{PhysRevB.17.1209,harrison,Turchi-91,0953-8984-3-5-001} that have been successfully applied for qualitative analysis (see e.g. Refs.~\cite{0953-8984-3-5-001, PhysRevLett.53.1080, PhysRevB.72.144105, Hammerschmidt-08-2, PhysRevB.83.224116}) and as the basis of machine-learning descriptors~\cite{Jenke-18,Sutton-19}, but cannot be employed for quantitative predictions.
+Examples of the second group include parameterizations of the Naval Research Laboratory tight-binding (NRL-TB) formalism~\cite{0953-8984-15-10-201}, density functional tight-binding (DFTB)~\cite{PhysRevB.51.12947, PhysRevB.58.7260}, or the geometry, frequency, noncovalent, extended TB (GFN-xTB) method~\cite{doi:10.1021/acs.jctc.7b00118}.